cscorley/triage/paper/sections/03_changesets.md

 ![Developer identification using changesets\label{fig:changeset-triage}](changeset-triage.pdf) -->

-Our activity-based approach relies on modeling changeset topics.
-This changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
-The left side of Figure
+Our activity-based approach relies on modeling changeset topics [@Corley-etal_2014], a technique that has shown useful for feature location [@Corley-etal_2015].
+The changeset approach requires two types of document
-\ref{fig:changeset-triage} illustrates the dual-document extraction approach.
+extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
+The left side of Figure \ref{fig:changeset-triage} illustrates the dual-document extraction approach.

 The document extraction process for the developer corpus is straightforward.
 Following @Matter-etal_2009, each developer will have their own document consisting of an aggregation of changesets they have committed to the source code repository.
-That is, a developer document consists of only words they have changed.
+That is, a document representing a developer consists of only words that developer has changed.
 There may be weighting schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words.

 The right side of Figure \ref{fig:changeset-triage} illustrates the retrieval process.
 The key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
-In our approach, the seen documents are changesets and the unseen documents are the developer profiles.
+In our approach, the documents seen during training are changesets and the unseen documents are the developer profiles.

 Hence, we train a topic model on the changeset corpus and use the model to index the developer profiles.
 Note that we never construct an index of the